 - 1 tablespoon Chili Powder

-- Heat the Olive Oil over medium heat in a dutch oven or stock pot.
-Add the Poblano Chiles, Onion, and Garlic.
-Toss to coat in the oil and let cook until the ingredients become fragrant, which is about 3 minutes.
+- Heat the olive oil over medium heat in a dutch oven or stockpot.
+Add the poblano chiles, diced onion, and garlic.
+Toss to coat in the oil and let cook until the ingredients become fragrant, about 3 minutes.

 - Add the chicken broth, water, oregano, chili powder, rotisserie chicken, and beans to the pot.
 Bring the liquid to a boil and reduce heat to low.
 Cover and cook for 20 minutes.